 When I first started doing Art Direction for Gladiator GarageWorks, the brand managers would require almost every photo we took—of a garage with products— to include virtually every product available.
 The reasoning behind this is simple and easy to understand.
 Each shot is a big sales opportunity, which means they need to say as much as possible; these products are great for tools, they are great for organizing, they work well for gardeners, and for sporty or nonsporty needs.
 However, the reality of this type of effort is that none of the messages end up being processed by consumers at all.
 It wasn't till we started focusing on sending strong messages one at a time—by designing and presenting one type of garage for gardeners, or a garage for auto enthusiasts—that the messages started getting through.

 Since the brain won't let you listen to everything being said, choosing what to say as a brand—and only saying that— becomes more than just smart strategy, it becomes a matter of scientific necessity.

 The other surprising thing that Broadbent discovered was that—seemingly contrary to common sense— the brain doesn't necessarily choose which information to let through based on the quality of the content, but by the characteristics of the message, such as clarity or tone of voice.

-This means that—back to our 6 people speaking to you at the same time—your brain would naturally, and immediately focus in on whoever was speaking to you in a WAY which it found most appealing in the moment.
-This means you might suddenly find yourself tuned in to the man who's voice sounds like Sean Connery—even though what he's saying has little or nothing to do with you—instead of the woman who happens to be letting you know there's a fire in the building and needs to be evacuated.
+This means that—back to our six people speaking to you at the same time—your brain would naturally, and immediately focus on whoever was speaking to you in a WAY which it found most appealing in the moment.
+This means you might suddenly find yourself tuned into the man who's voice sounds like Sean Connery—even though what he's saying has little or nothing to do with you—instead of another person who happens to be letting you know there's a fire in the building and needs to be evacuated.